What is a Warehouse Management System (WMS)? A Detailed Guide on Features, Types, Benefits of WMS in 2022 for eCommerce Sellers

 The overall paradigm shift in the supply chain has put the wholesalers, third-party logistics – 3PL companies, and logistics companies under tremendous challenge.
 As per the Statista report, in 2021, the number of online buyers crossed the 2.14 billion mark globally.
 In terms of value, in 2021, the retail eCommerce sales were 4.9 trillion U.S. dollars worldwide, and it is forecasted to touch 7.4 trillion dollars by 2025.
 There is no doubt that the situation will become more challenging in the future.
 Therefore, there is a need for an efficient, user-friendly, and fast Warehouse Management System.

 Managing a giant warehouse 24 x 7 is not an easy task.
 Additionally, it is like a nightmare without an efficient tool when you need to order many Stock Keeping Units (SKUs).
 WMS is a great tool to manage the entire activities of a warehouse.
-The WMS handles everything effortlessly from inventory management, replenishment, receiving, put-away, pick, packing, shipping, and tracking of the logistics system.
+The WMS handles everything effortlessly from inventory management, stock replenishment, receiving, put-away, pick, packing, shipping, and tracking of the logistics system.
 It helps you improve productivity and profit through advanced software and technologies.
-Barcode systems, RFID labelling, hi-tech automated robots for pallet movement, ERP systems, transport management systems, logistics software, augmented and virtual reality wearables, etc. are some of the hi-tech features of WMS.
+Barcode systems, RFID labeling, hi-tech automated robots for pallet movement, ERP systems, transport management systems, logistics software, augmented and virtual reality wearables, etc. are some of the hi-tech features of WMS.

 This article will walk you through the basic understanding of the warehouse management system (WMS), its features, how and where it fits with the supply chain, and different WMS systems.
 We will also discuss the benefits of Warehouse Management Software and the future of WMS.